 - mild tiredness

-Colds are contagious during the first three days, so stay home and rest up.
+Colds are contagious during the first two to three days, so stay home and rest up.
 Because this is a viral infection, antibiotics are not effective in treating a cold.
-However, over-the-counter medications (antihistamines, decongestants, and nonsteroidal anti-inflammatory medicines) can relieve congestion, aches, and other symptoms.
+However, over-the-counter medications (antihistamines, decongestants, acetaminophen, and nonsteroidal anti-inflammatory medicines) can relieve congestion, aches, and other cold symptoms.
 Drink plenty of fluids to avoid dehydration.

 Some people take natural cold remedies, such as zinc, vitamin C, or echinacea.
-According to the NIAID, research studies haven’t confirmed whether these remedies can prevent or reduce the symptoms or length of a cold (NIAID, 2011).
+According to the National Center for Complementary and Integrative Health, studies haven’t confirmed whether these remedies can prevent or reduce the symptoms or length of a cold.

 Colds usually clear up within a few days.
-See a doctor if your cold hasn’t improved in about a week.
-You could have allergies, or a bacterial or sinus infection that requires antibiotics.
-A nagging cough could also be a sign of asthma.
+See a doctor if your cold hasn’t improved in about a week, or if you develop significant or persistent fevers.
+You could have allergies, or a bacterial infection (such as sinusitis or strep throat) that requires antibiotics.
+A nagging cough could also be a sign of asthma or bronchitis.

 There’s an old saying that laments, “We can put a man on the moon, but we still can’t cure the common cold.”
 While it’s true that doctors haven’t yet identified a vaccine, there are ways to prevent this mild but annoying affliction.

 Because colds spread so easily, the best prevention is avoidance.
-Stay away from anyone who looks sick, and don’t share utensils or any other personal items—even with people who seem healthy.
-Sharing goes both ways—when you’re sick with a cold, stay home.
+Stay away from anyone who is sick, and don’t share utensils or any other personal items (e.g. toothbrush, towel).
+Sharing goes both ways — when you’re sick with a cold, stay home.

 Practice good hygiene.
-Wash your hands often with warm water and soap to get rid of any germs you might have picked up during the day, or use an alcohol-based hand sanitizer.
-When they’re not freshly washed, keep your hands away from your nose, eyes, and mouth.
+Wash your hands often with hot water and soap to get rid of any germs you might have picked up during the day, or use an alcohol-based hand sanitizer.
+Keep your hands away from your nose, eyes, and mouth when they’re not freshly washed.
 Cover your mouth and nose when coughing or sneezing, and always wash your hands afterward.
-It’s also important to adopt healthy habits.
-These include getting plenty of sleep, eating lots of fruits and vegetables, exercising, and managing stress to keep cold germs at bay.

-Influenza—or “the flu,” as it’s better known—is another respiratory illness.
+Influenza — or the flu, as it’s better known — is another upper respiratory illness.
 Unlike the common cold, the flu can develop into a more serious condition such as pneumonia.
-This is especially true for young children, older adults, pregnant women, and people with health conditions such as asthma or heart disease (CDC, 2011).
+This is especially true for young children, older adults, pregnant women, and people with immunocompromising health conditions such as asthma, heart disease or diabetes.

 Unlike the cold, which can hit at any time of year, the flu is generally seasonal.
 Flu season usually runs from fall to spring, peaking during the winter months.
 During flu season, you can catch the flu in the same way you’d pick up a cold: by coming into contact with droplets spread by an infected person.

-The seasonal flu is caused by the influenza A and B viruses.
+The seasonal flu is caused by the influenza A, B, and C viruses.
 Active strains of influenza virus vary from year to year.
-That’s why a new flu vaccine is released each year.
+That’s why a new flu vaccine is formulated and released each year.

-Flu symptoms can be similar to those of a cold, although they’re usually more severe.
+Flu symptoms can be similar to those of a cold, although they tend to be more severe.
 Symptoms can include:

 - dry, hacking cough

-- fever or chills (although not everyone with the flu will run a fever)
+- moderate-to-high fever (although not everyone with the flu will run a fever)

 - sore throat